top of page

 Attend a Village Board of Trustees meeting.

 • Board meetings are also open to the public (although there are circumstances when the Board may close the meeting for an Executive Session).
 They are held the first and third Tuesday of each month; you can find a meeting schedule on the Village website.
-An agenda is posted prior to each meeting.
+An agenda is posted two business days prior to each meeting (usually Friday afternoons).

 • Take a look at past agendas or minutes to see what has already been discussed, considered, or passed regarding your issue.
 The Village Boards posts agendas, meeting minutes, and videos of each Board meeting on the Village website.